SougataMukherjee/DSA-and-Algo/readme.md

 Input: nums = [2,2,1]
 Output: 1
 //Q229 Find the missing number in an array of size n−1 containing distinct integers from 1 to n<br>
+//Q230 return count of set bits<br>
+Input: n = 6
+Output: 2
+Explanation: Binary representation is '110', so the count of the set bit is 2.<br>

 # Backtracking